VenketeshPanda/EcommerceApplicationMS/README.md

 # Ecommerce Application Microservice
-This is collection of all the microservices I built for an Ecommerce application
+Here is the collection of all the microservices I built for an Ecommerce application and their description.

 **Product service:**